frankhereford/onepassword/README.md

     * When requesting multiple passwords, you can define your secret request as a JSON or JSON-like object, and the results will be provided in a shape specified by the JSON request definition.
       * See [here](https://github.com/frankhereford/onepassword/blob/main/compute_answer.py#L29-L36) for an minimal example.

-## Prerequisites and Setup Considerations
+## Prerequisites, Setup, and Considerations

 * You must have deployment of a `One Password Connect` service.
   * For this demo, the deployment provides an API found at https://nothingbut.flowers.